Inside the Melbourne Home of Eclectic Creative’s Jess Viscarde

 Of her office below, Jess says that the natural light helps her keep creative in her work-from-home environment.
 “A bonus is having my cat Peg around to keep me company during the work days,” she says.

 “My bedroom was the last to style, and saying that it constantly changes,” Jess tells me of her space above.
 “I often find that the case with many of my clients too.
 It’s a room we spend so much time in, but often left to last or forgotten”.

 A blend of different colours and patterns, Jess tells me that she wanted to create a relaxing space that incorporated indoor plants and made the most of the natural light.

-“We are a little limited as to what we can do paint wise, but thankfully the walls are white, so we can work with what we’ve got.
-I love supporting local designers and makers, as I am one myself, so many of the things are from small businesses and creatives”.
+“We are a little limited as to what we can do paint wise.
+But thankfully the walls are white, so we can work with what we’ve got.
+I love supporting local designers and makers, as I am one myself.
+Many of the things are from small businesses and creatives”.